The Optimal Nutritional Care for All (ONCA) campaign

 - Bring these stakeholders together at an Implementation Conference in Brussels, Belgium on 4-5 November 2014

 - Use this event to define and reconfirm the nutritional care strategies for subsequent implementation at national level

-There are four focus countries currently involved in the ONCA campaign; Croatia, Germany, Spain and Turkey.
+There are eight countries currently involved in the ONCA campaign; Croatia, France, Germany, Israel, Poland, Slovenia, Spain and Turkey.